001 – Balance Tutorial

 Protocol

-8) Add the mass of the sliders to find the mass of the object.
+5) You will then only have to add the mass of the sliders to find the mass of the object.

-Measuring the mass of a solid object
+Measure the mass of a whole solid

 1) Adjust the level of the balance using the adjustment screw.